Summer Camps 2023 Catalog

 Javier Duque

-Campers will learn and play a wide range of sports, games, challenges, and activities.
-The fun may include basketball, soccer, volleyball, pickleball, ultimate frisbee, tennis, and possibly, badminton.
-Activities will vary week to week depending on participant interest.
+Campers will learn basic skills and fundamentals for a wide range of sports, games, challenges, and activities.
+The fun may include basketball, soccer, volleyball, pickleball, ultimate frisbee, and badminton.
+Activities will be held in the main gym and track field.
+The variety of activities will change weekly, depending on the interests of participants.
 We look forward to having your kids come join us for this super active and fun sports camp.

 Please email Javier Duque if you have any questions about this camp.